 Even if you’ve got symptoms of coronavirus, the benefits of breastfeeding your child are thought to outweigh the possible risk of transmission.
 However, you should have a chat to your partner to make sure it’s a decision you’re both happy with.

 You’ll need to pay a little more attention to hygiene than normal, though.
 Make sure you wash your hands before you breastfeed.
 Try not to cough or sneeze on your baby, as infection is carried in droplets from your mouth and nose.
-If you have a face mask, you could think about wearing it.
+Wear your face mask while feeding if you possibly can.
 Check out the advice from the Royal College of Obstetricians and Gynaecologists (RCOG) here.

 Another option is to pump your milk with a breast pump, then your partner could feed your child the expressed milk.
 If you’re doing this, again wash your hands thoroughly first, and clean the pump according to the manufacturer’s guidelines after use.